coturn/coturn/STATUS.md

 55) Multi-tenant implementation based upon third-party authorization (oAuth).

+56) TLS1.3 support (with openssl-1.1.1+)

+57) openssl-3.0 support

+58) Windows build support, MSVC and MinGW

+59) Add support to Prometheus as metrics interface

+60) Sanitize DB connection strings before printing to log

+61) Syslog facility support as an additional logging mechanism provider

+62) Support LibreSSL

+63) CMake as an alternative build system

 Things to be implemented in future (the development roadmap) are described in the TODO file.